agentcontest/massim_2020/docs/scenario.md

 * __empty__: If nothing else is specified, a cell is *just a cell*.
 * __goal__: Agents have to be on a __goal__ cell in order to be allowed to submit a task.
 * __obstacle__: Obstacle cells are not traversable, i.e. they block movement and rotations that would involve the cell.

+### Events

+The environment randomly generates events.

+#### Clear events

+When a clear event happens, a certain area is marked similar to a clear action.
+The timing and size of an event is random.
+Each event can be perceived (i.e. its clear *markers*) for a few steps before it actually occurs.
+Once it resolves, the marked area is *cleared* (see the *clear* action for more details).
+Additionally, new obstacle terrain is created randomly around the center of the event.

+`Config: match.events.*`:

+* `chance` - the chance for a clear event to start in any step (in %)
+* `radius` - the bounds for the event size
+* `warning` - the number of steps the area is marked before the event resolves
+* `create` - the bounds for how many obstacles are created (additional to the number of objects destroyed by the event)

 ## Tasks